 However, Barclays's P/E ratio is best considered in relation to those of others within the banks-diversified industry or those of similar companies.

-Barclays's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.7905.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Barclays's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.2871.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Barclays's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Barclays's PEG ratio in relation to those of similar companies.

 |Market capitalisation||£31.9 billion|

 Environmental, social and governance track record